very-cool-name/blog-from-scratch/part_i.md

 };
 ```

 `Types...` from `Variant`'s can't be used for friend declaration because linker will complain, that it can't find right function to call.
-And linker is right to do so, cosider these two functions.
+And linker is right to do so, consider these two functions.

 ```cpp
 template<typename...
 Types>